 Where to Buy Flubenvet.

 The 60g packs of Flubenvet 1% contain enough to treat around 20 large fowl.
-They come with a handy plastic scoop for measuring out the required amount so you don't need accurate electronic scales as you would with the larger 240g Gamekeeper packs that are only available from specialist suppliers.
+They come with a handy plastic scoop for measuring out the required amount so you don't need accurate electronic scales as you would with the larger 240g Gamekeeper packs that are only available from a few suppliers.

 Solubenol - A water soluble wormer used for the treatment of worm infestations caused by large roundworm, caecal worm and capillaria worms.
 This is often used commercially so will sometimes be in stock at your vets.